iossifovlab/denovoInHighAndLowRiskPaper/README.md

     $ python src/figRatesVsAge.py

-or if you are on Linux or Mac, with a command like:
+or, if you are on Linux or Mac, with a command like:

     $ ./src/figRatesVsAge.py